-Current treatment for hepatitis C lasts 24-48 weeks and results in a cure for about 70-75% of patients.
+Current treatment for hepatitis C lasts 12-48 weeks and results in a cure for between 70-90% of patients.
 Previously, treatment consisted of pegylated interferon and ribavirin

 and the other is called Incivek (telaprevir)

 .
-Patients who are treated with one of these two new drugs will continue to take interferon and ribavirin; this triple combination therapy
+Patients who are treated with one of these two drugs will also take interferon and ribavirin; Until recently, this triple combination therapy

-is the current standard of care and produces cure rates of 70-75%.
+was the current standard of care and it produces cure rates of 70-75%.